mautrix/docs/gomuks/faq.md

 security key in the dialog that appears, then use `/cs self-sign`.

-Alternatively, get your fingerprint and device ID from `/fingerprint` and pass 'them to the `/verify` command in an up-to-date Element Web or Desktop to do manual verification.
+Alternatively, get your fingerprint and device ID from `/fingerprint` and pass them to the `/verify` command in an up-to-date Element Web or Desktop to do manual verification.

 ## Why are old messages undecryptable?